 The Nebraska lemon law lets you choose to either go through an informal arbitration process or formally sue the manufacturer of your vehicle in court.
 If your claim is found to be valid, you'll be entitled to either a refund or a replacement of your vehicle.

-If you wish to seek protection under the Lemon Law, you will need to notify the manufacturer of your vehicle.
+If you wish to seek protection under the lemon law, you will need to notify the manufacturer of your vehicle.
 Generally, this is done by sending a certified letter to the company.
-Since the company must be given an opportunity to fix the problem, it is recommended that you send this notice after the 3rd attempt at repair or after your motor vehicle has been out of service for more than 30 days (cumulative).
+Since the company must be given an opportunity to fix the problem, it is recommended that you send this notice after 3 attempts to repair or after your motor vehicle has been out of service for more than 30 days (cumulative).